murata2makoto/OutlineAlgorithm/README.md

 Generates a sequence of tokens and parentheses based on an input sequence and a ranking function.
 This function ensures that the nesting structure is maintained, even when the hierarchy deepens significantly.

 ### 2. `nest` and `sequence2Hedge`
-These functions recursively process a sequence of tokens and parentheses to construct a tree (`Tree`) or a hedge (`Hedge`).
-They are conceptually similar to Lisp's `read` function for parsing S-expressions.
+These functions recursively process a sequence of tokens and parentheses to construct a tree (`Tree`) or a hedge (`Hedge`), which is a sequence of trees.
+These functions are conceptually similar to Lisp's `read` function for parsing S-expressions.

 ## Example Usage